RYTESCompany/rytesstyleguide/writing.md

 Use a single space after a period, and no space before a period.

-Use the Serial/Oxford Comma where applicable.
+Use the [Serial Comma](https://www.merriam-webster.com/video/serial-comma) where applicable.

 Use a colon instead of dashes to separate content within a list.